install.packages("devtools")

 Setup

-Get a free API token from huggingface.co/settings/tokens, then configure it in R:
+Get a free API token by following the Hugging Face access tokens documentation, then configure it in R:

 library(huggingfaceR)